S. Heaney: Human Chain

 have multiple functions, including warming by the greenhouse effect for container plants and water collecting.
 The water collected can be transferred to the storage barrels shown here, using

-a battery-powered pump.
-But the basic boat configuration is very similar, almost identical in many respects.
-In the boat configuration, the larch beams, only a few of them seen here, are
+boat configuration, the larch beams, only a few of them seen here, are

-now crucial for buoyancy / flotation of the boat.
-The water storage barrels are now empty of water and play a part in buoyancy / flotation.
-Buoyancy / flotation layers can be added to keep
+are now empty of water and play a part in buoyancy / flotation.
+Buoyancy /

 the boat afloat even when it is supporting very heavy loads.